telerik/teststudio-docs/docs/features/scheduling-test-runs/scheduling-results.md

 To delete one or more test results, click the check box next to the results and click ![Delete Results Button][8].

 ![Delete Results][7]

+## Executive Dashboard

+With Test Studio version 2019 R3 and later you can <a href="/general-information/test-results/executive-dashboard" target="_blank">setup the Execution Dashboard</a>.
+It allows you to view remote test list results from the browser on any device that can access it.

 [1]: /img/features/scheduling-test-runs/scheduling-results/fig1.png
 [2]: /img/features/scheduling-test-runs/scheduling-results/fig2.png